vmeet95/HacktoberFest-2024/README.md

     3. Create a directory for the programming language you are using.
     4. Note: Do not create a new directory if already exists.
     5. Filename should be meaningful with the proper extension of the source files (e.g if file is of Python language create file named "abc.py").
+    6. Add your name and Github profile link at the end of your file as a multiline project
-    6. Don't spam it will be labelled spam and rejected promptly.
+    7. Don't spam it will be labelled spam and rejected promptly.